dv-a96/CGI-ML-project/README.md

 Statistical_Analysis: This golder contain a code that perform analysis to the samples the model from the previous part didn't learn correctly.

 To run the project please download/clone the folder you are interested in and see the following detailes.

+## How to use
+The first part is independent, independent the second and third part come together.
+The results of the second part are necessary to run the third part.